Don’t wait for the last judgment—it takes place every day. --Camus

 In my spare time I am an

-organic food grower, avid
+organic farmer, avid

-bike rider (right, Sunriver,
+bike rider (right, Gotland,

-Oregon) and inveterate reader
+Sweden) and inveterate reader

 of suspense fiction.
 I love the

-West, the smell of sagebrush,
+the smell of sagebrush

-sockeye salmon, dust devils
+sockeye salmon, beautiful

-and old-growth cottonwoods.
+old-growth cottonwoods.

 In September, 2004, I parked my truck at the top of Steens Mountain, Oregon, to hike down to Wildhorse Lake on an extremely steep, difficult trail.
 In the trail register, there were comments about good fishing, and this caution: